How Much Does the GMAT Cost?

 14 Days or Less Before Your Scheduled GMAT Date

-If you cannot reschedule your GMAT until 14 days or less before your test appointment, you’ll pay a whopping $165 to reschedule an in-person GMAT and $180 to reschedule an online GMAT.
+If you reschedule your GMAT 1-14 days before your test appointment, you’ll pay a whopping $165 to reschedule an in-person GMAT and $180 to reschedule an online GMAT.

 KEY FACT:

-If you cannot reschedule your GMAT until 14 days or less before your test appointment, you’ll pay $165 to reschedule an in-person GMAT and $180 to reschedule an online GMAT.
+If you reschedule your GMAT 1-14 days before your test appointment, you’ll pay $165 to reschedule an in-person GMAT and $180 to reschedule an online GMAT.

 When rescheduling your GMAT, you don’t want to put off what you can do today until tomorrow.
 Hopefully, you’ll have a realistic timeline and an organized study plan at the beginning of your GMAT prep, so you won’t need to reschedule your exam.
 But if a circumstance you couldn’t have predicted pops up and you must change your test date, do so expeditiously.